undermuz/use-form/README.md

 ### Setup form

-Setup a login form with username and password fields with rules Rules work like: !yourFn(filedValue) && errorText, your should provide an array: [Rule1, Rule2, RuleN] Every rule is array: [yourFnList, errorText], yourFnList is array of functions: yourFn(filedValue) => boolean
+For example, setup a login form with username and password fields with rules Rules work like: !yourFn(filedValue) && errorText, your should provide an array: [Rule1, Rule2, RuleN] Every rule is array: [yourFnList, errorText], yourFnList is array of functions: yourFn(filedValue) => boolean